spotbugs/sonar-findbugs/README.md

 ## Usage

-In the quality profile, activate some rules from the FindBugs, fb-contrib or FindSecBugs rule repositories and run an analysis on your project.
+In the quality profile, activate some rules from Spotbugs, fb-contrib or Find Security Bugs rule repositories and run an analysis on your project.

 ### Configuration
 This plugin can be configured with sonar web interface (see General/Java section) or with project properties.